Privacy notice – children’s centres

 How we collect your information

-We collect your information when you request support from Early Help, Children Centre, via paper forms.
+We collect your information when you request support from Early Help via Children’s Centre, or register to become a member of your local children’s centre.

 We may also gather information about your family through telephone contact with you or face to face in a meeting with you.
-If another service is contacting the Early Help Team, Children Centre on your behalf, then they may share your details with us by secure email.
+If another service is contacting the Early Help via Children’s Centres on your behalf, then they may share your details with us by secure email.

 If you already receive support from a service and it is felt you would benefit from receiving support from further services, your information could be shared with several services to get coordinated support for you and your family.
 You will be notified if your information is being shared in this manner, and it will be your decision whether you wish to accept the additional services being offered.

-If you have completed a membership form and have agreed to be contacted, then your children centre may email you with information on the services that are available.
+If you have completed a membership form and have agreed to be contacted, then your children’s centre may email you with information on the services that are available.

 Who we share your information with